-Characteristics of Dwarf Torch Lilies:
+Characteristics of Dwarf Torch Lilies

 Except for floral color, these three dwarf torch lilies are very similar perennials.
-The grassy, clumping foliage reaches a height of about 1-2 feet, but when you add the flower stalk into the equation, these torch lilies will reach over 2 feet tall.
+The grassy, clumping foliage reaches a height of about 1 to 2 feet, but when you add the flower stalk into the equation, these torch lilies will reach over 2 feet tall.
 The blooms lowest down on the flower stalk dry up and fade first, turning a pale brown.
 This fading then progresses up the rest of the stalk, until, finally, reaching the top, which is last to lose its color.

-Sun and Soil Requirements for Red Hot Poker Plants:
+Sun and Soil Requirements

 Grow in full sun and in soil that is well-drained.
 Tough perennials, poor drainage is one of the few things that will kill them.
 Provide humus for nutrients.
 They are heat-tolerant and drought-tolerant perennials.

-Uses in Landscaping:
+Uses in Landscaping

 Red hot pokers make good edging plants and surely are striking enough and blossom long enough to serve as specimen plants.
 Their drought resistance makes them suitable for use in rock gardens, although, considering their vigor, only for expansive rock gardens.
 In regions where torch lilies exhibit a proclivity to spread readily, they may make good ground covers.

-Wildlife Attracted by Red Hot Poker Plants:
+Wildlife Attracted by Red Hot Poker Plants

 Torch lilies attract hummingbirds and bees, and they also function as plants that attract butterflies.
 But rest assured that they are deer-resistant perennials, in case you're worried that Bambi may join the love-fest.

 Mulch for winter protection at the Northern end of the suggested growing range.
-Likewise, wait till spring to prune back the leaves drastically; they will furnish a bit of extra protection against the cold.
+Likewise, wait until spring to prune back the leaves drastically; they will furnish a bit of extra protection against the cold.
 But it is fine to remove a few unwanted leaves here or there throughout the growing season.